Rolls-Royce/Snecma Olympus 593: Intake

 Supersonic pressure recovery is addressed by the number of shock waves that are generated by the intake: the greater the number, the higher the pressure recovery.
 Supersonic flow is compressed or slowed by changes in direction.
 The Concorde intake front ramps changed the flow direction, causing oblique external shocks and isentropic compression in the supersonic flow.
 The TSR-2 had used a half-cone translating centre-body to change the direction.
 Subsonic pressure recovery is addressed by removal of the boundary layer (at the ramp bleed slot) and suitable shaping of the subsonic diffuser leading to the engine.
-The high pressure recovery for the Concorde intake at cruise gave an intake pressure ratio of 7.3:1.
+The pressure recovery achieved by Concorde's engine intakes at Mach 2 cruise gave an intake pressure ratio of 7.3:1.

 Shock waves gave rise to excessive boundary-layer growth on the front ramp.
 The boundary layer was removed through the ramp bleed slot and bypassed the subsonic diffuser and engine, where it would otherwise have caused excessive duct loss and unacceptable distortion at the engine.
 Since the ramp bleed slot was in the subsonic diffuser, and downstream of the shock system, changes in flow demanded by the engine would be accommodated with corresponding changes in the bleed slot flow without significantly affecting the external shock pattern.
 Engine flow reductions caused by throttling or shutting down were dealt with by dump-door opening.

 The dump doors were closed at cruise to prevent loss in thrust, since air leaking from the duct does not contribute to the pressure recovery in the intake.

-At take-off, since the intake area was dimensioned for cruise, an auxiliary inlet was required to meet the higher engine flow.
+Since the intake area was optimal for cruise, an auxiliary inlet was provided to meet the higher engine air flow needed for take-off.
 Distortion of the flow at the engine face also had to be addressed, leading to an aerodynamic cascade with the auxiliary door.

 Forces from the internal airflow on the intake structure are rearward (drag) on the initial converging section, where the supersonic deceleration takes place, and forward on the diverging duct where subsonic deceleration takes place up to the engine entry.
-The sum of the 2 forces at cruise gave the 63% thrust contribution from the intake part of the propulsion system.
+The sum of the two forces gave a 63% thrust contribution at cruise from the intake part of the propulsion system.

 In order to achieve the necessary accuracy in the control of the intake ramp and spill positioning, it was found necessary to use a digital signal processor in the Air Intake Control Units.
-This was developed relatively late in the program (~1972) by the Electronics and Space Systems division of the British Aircraft Corporation at Filton, Bristol.
-The Air Intake Control Units ensured the required fuel-economy for transatlantic flights.
-The digital processor also accurately calculated the necessary engine-speed scheduling to ensure an adequate surge margin under all engine and airframe operating conditions.
+This was developed in around 1972, relatively late in the programme, by the Electronics and Space Systems division of the British Aircraft Corporation at Filton.
+The Air Intake Control Units ensured the required fuel economy for transatlantic flights.
+The digital processor also accurately calculated the necessary engine speed scheduling to ensure an adequate surge margin under all engine and airframe operating conditions.